You’ve got questions? We’ve got answers!

 Students can start the program in Fall (August) or Spring (January).

 How much does it cost?

-Tuition for the graduate certificate (any specialty) totals $11,250.
+For the graduate certificate, tuition totals $11,250.
 University-assessed fees of approximately $500 – $750 also apply.
 The cost of textbooks and course supplies totals approximately $500.
-There is no travel/on-campus requirement for the certificate program.

 How often do I have to be on campus?

-Do I have to go straight through, or can I take a break and spread out my studies over more than 2 years?
+Do I have to go straight through, or can I take a break and spread out my studies??

 What kind of jobs do program alums get after graduation?

 The answer depends on the specialty track, as well as on the individual student’s educational and professional background.
 Please refer to the Career Outcomes section of our Website for track-specific information